wither/Notes/thm/dogcat/README.md

 ## nmap

-> It's running an Apache webserver, lets check it out

 ![](images/nmap.png)

-> You press a button and either a dog or cat is displayed with the parameter in the URL.
+> When the button is pressed either a dog or cat is displayed with the parameter in the URL.

 ![](images/website.png)